Reading layout

 if match:

-Explanation: Demonstrates named capturing groups for clean, self-documenting data extraction without relying on fragile index positions.
-This is particularly useful when parsing semi-structured product listings or metadata blocks.
+Named capturing groups provide clean, self-documenting data extraction without relying on fragile numeric index positions.

 Optimizing with Compiled Patterns